-All applicants must take the SAT or the ACT with writing-and two SAT Subject Tests.
+All applicants must take the SAT or the ACT with writing.
+While two SAT Subject Tests are normally required, students may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them.
 Students should not submit two Subject Tests in mathematics to meet this requirement.
-Subject tests are normally required unless they represent a financial hardship.
 Candidates whose first language is not English should ordinarily not use a Subject Test in their first language to meet the two Subject Tests requirement.
 Students for whom English is not their first language are not required to take the TOEFL, but those who have done so are welcome to submit their scores.
 There are no score cutoffs, and we do not admit students "by the numbers."